ChrisKlug/web-dev-workshop/labs/lab5/lab5.md

 # Lab 5: Implementing the Products API using FastEndpoints

-The Products API should be a REST-ful HTTP-based API, which in a lot of cases means implementing it using ASP.NET MVC or minimal APIs.
+The Products API should be a RESTful HTTP-based API, which in a lot of cases means implementing it using ASP.NET MVC or minimal APIs.
 However, MVC is slowly falling out of focus because of the extra ceremony needed.
 As well as because of them being slightly less efficient than minimal APIs.

 Minimal APIs on the other hand lack a built in mechanism for grouping and managing larger quantities of endpoints.
 They are also often implemented using a mediator pattern, using for example MediatR, to make them easier to test and manage.